dariusk/learn-git/foo.md

 here is my wonderful new contribution to the project

-FINAL VERSION DO NOT EDIT ANYMORE
+FINAL VERSION DO NOT EDIT ANYMORE - haha I edited it